Artdecision’s Irina Vernichenko offers an overview of “Manifesta 12”, Palermo, one of the most discussed art projects of 2018.

 Fallen Fruit group’s “Theatre of the Sun”(2018) was located in an empty space of Palazzo Butera.
 The project consists of silky smooth wallpapers of bright colors, an illumination of the appearance of life, and the Public Fruit Map of Palermo, which shows the location of hundreds of trees in the city’s public and private spaces, providing edible fruits.
 Utilitarianism is like that: the greatest good for the greatest number.

 Manifesta offers social moments and objects producing sociality as works of art, Patricia Kaersenhout’s “The Soul of Salt” (2016) refers to Caribbean tradition and a legend according to which slaves refrained from eating salt, because they thought they would become lighter and could fly back to Africa.
-Visitors can take some salt home and dissolve it in water as a symbol for dissolving the sorrows of the past.
+Visitors can take some salt home and dissolve it in water as a symbol of dissolving the sorrows of the past.

 Written by: Irina Vernichenko